AdobeDocs/experience-manager-65.nl-NL/help/assets/interactive-videos.md

 ## Interactieve video in actie {#interactive-video-in-action}

-Als u een interactieve, vervormbare video in actie wilt zien, klikt u op [Live demo](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html)&#39;s, bladert u naar de kop **[!UICONTROL Schoppbare media]** op de pagina en klikt u op de verscherpte video.
+To see an interactive, shoppable video in action, click [Live Demos](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html), scroll to the **[!UICONTROL Shoppable Media]** heading on the page, then click the shoppable video.

 * Terwijl producten tijdens het afspelen in de video worden gebruikt, wordt het identieke product rechts weergegeven als een miniatuurafbeelding.